Sydney Cenotaph: Design elements

 For the Cenotaph in Martin Place, Mackennal designed a "chunky rectangular form guarded by a soldier and sailor".
 It was a more modest version of a sculpture he had designed for a cenotaph in Brisbane, which was never built.
 It was disliked by some critics at that time, such as Building magazine's George Taylor who charged that it was "a mere tombstone for people to put wreaths up against".
 The artist Margaret Preston admired the "stern simplicity" of the stone slab but objected to the realism of the servicemen.
 Mackennnal's depiction may have been influenced by the sculpture designed for the Royal Artillery Memorial in London by Charles Sargeant Jagger, whose figures were also realistic rather than stylised.
 The designs for the figures were also criticised for being "at ease" without their arms reversed - the normal mourning stance for military personnel at memorial ceremonies.
 Mackennal responded: "Memorial not a tomb.
 Figures not mourning.
 Guarding altar of remembrance.".
 In the words of Ken Inglis 'it may have been the very blankness of Mackennal's Cenotaph... that allowed so many people over the years to feel comforted in its presence'.

 In March 1927, Mackennal arranged for Dorman Long & Co to erect the granite pedestal and John Bradfield (who was on the Memorial Committee) to supervise.
-There were 23 stones in the pedestal all carefully arranged so that any white or black markings would not be noticeable.
+The 23 stones in the pedestal were all carefully arranged so that any white or black markings would not be noticeable.
 The main block of granite came from the Moruya quarry of Dorman Long & Co, where on 9 July 1927, Bradfield oversaw the cutting of the granite.
 All the dressing and lettering was completed at Moruya by Bill Benzie and Mr Joe Wallace.
 Italian stonemason Fueravante Cadiccio came to Sydney to erect it.
 State Records NSW holds photographs of the granite block being prepared at Moruya.
 Similarly, there are photographs of the positioning of the main slab with a block and tackle using Yale Spur-geared Blocks.